Code-Institute-Submissions/TeachFlow/README.md

 #### Current ESL Teacher Goals
 As a current ESL Teacher:

-* I would like to see information on regions in countries as I am familiar the countries do not give me indepth information.
+* I would like to see information on regions or cities as well as general country information.
 * I would like to see some interactive information about the countries, such as the current weather or statistics so that I am receiving live, updated information.
 * I would like any class material featured to be focused on learning English words and improving students speaking skills.
 * I would like to be able to sign up to a newsletter.